UdhyaKumarKMIT/StudentDataManagement-Spring-Boot-Restful-API/README.md

 1. Navigate to `StudentDataManagementApplication.java`.
 2. Press the run ▶️ button or use `Shift + F10` to run.

-The application will start, and you can access the API and Swagger UI as follows.
+The application will start running ...

 ### Step 4: Access Swagger UI